The stability of the de-Sitter universe in nonlocal gravity: Stability analysis

 \section{Stability analysis}

 The stability is also crucial in studying the evolution of fluctuation within cosmological models.
 If de-Sitter space is stable, it indicates that the universe can maintain this state despite small perturbations, thereby providing a robust foundation for inflationary models.
 Conversely, an unstable de-Sitter solution may signal a transition to a different cosmological phase, significantly impacting the universe's fate.
 Additionally, the stability can understand quantum gravity, as it tests the consistency of these theoretical frameworks with observed cosmological phenomena.
 Thus, investigating the stability of de-Sitter solutions deepens our understanding of cosmic dynamics.
-In the previous section, we demonstrated from a perturbative perspective that the positive definiteness of the Laplacian ensures the stability of the de-Sitter solution.
-In this section, we will demonstrate that the nonlocal gravity is stable in de-Sitter background.